 Debt consolidation is when you combine multiple debt, like credit card bills, by taking out a single loan at a lower interest to pay them off.
 It's a way to reduce your debt and reorganise it to make it easier to manage and affordable to pay off.

-For example, if you have three loans and two credit cards that total £15,000 you borrow a single £15,000 loan to pay them off.
+For example, if you have three loans and two credit cards that total £15,000 in debt, you could get a single £15,000 loan to pay them off.

 Reduce your monthly payments

 You can consolidate any debts that can be paid off early, including: